signalfx/splunk-otel-java/MIGRATING.md

    ```
 3. Specify the endpoint of the OpenTelemetry Collector or SignalFx Smart Agent you're exporting traces to.
    Depending on which one you use, you might have to switch the trace exporter.
 The Splunk Distribution of
-   OpenTelemetry Java Instrumentation uses the OTLP traces exporter as the default - which is only supported by the
+   OpenTelemetry Java uses the OTLP traces exporter as the default - which is only supported by the
    OpenTelemetry Collector.
 If you wish to use the SignalFx Smart Agent, you have to switch to the Jaeger exporter.

    You can configure the trace exporter with a system property or environment variable.